Qarik-Group/operator-workshop/student/lab-2/README.md

 ### Delete Director

+NOTE: Have you deleted your "Hello World" deployment first?
+Please make sure you've done this first before deleting the director.
+Our helpful instructors are standing by for assistance.

 1. Ensure we're still in `~/operator-workshop/student/lab-1` folder.

 2. Let's create a `delete-env.sh` command.

 ```
 $ cp create-env.sh delete-env.sh
+$ vi delete-env.sh
 ```

 Edit the file with `vi` and change the command from `create-env` to